daimajia/AndroidImageSlider/README.md

 #### Eclipse

-For Eclipse users, I provided a sample project which orgnized as Eclipse way.
+For Eclipse users, I provided a sample project which organized as Eclipse way.
 You can download it from [here](https://github.com/daimajia/AndroidImageSlider/releases/download/v1.0.9/AndroidImageSlider-Eclipse.zip), and make some changes to fit your project.

-Notice: It's the version of 1.0.9, it may not update any more.
+Notice: It's the version of 1.0.9, it may not update anymore.
 You can update manually by yourself.

 ### Step 2